pquiring/javaforce/readme.txt

 JavaForce includes some support for building AOT executables using GraalVM (http://www.graalvm.org) To build a project using Graal use the following Ant Tasks. graalagent
-    - execute application to build native configuration files
+    - execute application and monitor JNI usage to build native configuration files
     - run through the application making sure to use all features and then exit
-    - these config files are stored in META-INF/native-image and must be included in the application jar file graal
+    - GRAALARGS can be configured in app cfg file for console apps to force required program flow to be monitored graal
     - builds application native Library (should run after agent has generated config files)
     - JavaForce uses graal to build a library instead of an executable so the javaforce launchers can still be used